lebalz/smartphone-connector/README.md

 ## Changelog

+- 0.0.109: fix typo in `update_ellipse`
-- 0.0.108: introduct `clean_playground` method to remove all sprites and lines from the current playground, but keep the playground config as is.
+- 0.0.108: introduce `clean_playground` method to remove all sprites and lines from the current playground, but keep the playground config as is.
 And minor bug fixes.
 - 0.0.107: can mix absolute and relative movements with `apply_movements` and `apply_movement`
 - 0.0.106: add possibility to control movement distances
 - 0.0.105: control repeats of movement sequences